magnars/stasis/README.md

 :aliases {"build-site" ["run" "-m" "example/export"]}
 ```

 and run `lein build-site` on the command line.
+No need for a lein
+plugin.

 ## License